PriyankaKumari-2002/PriyankaKumari-2002/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=priyankakumari-2002&label=Profile%20views&color=0e75b6&style=flat" alt="priyankakumari-2002" /> </p>
 ### About Me:)
  <h1 align="center">Hi 👋, I'm Priyanka Kumari</h1>
-⚡⚡⚡ I am a Data Science,Machine Learning and AI enthusiast.
+⚡⚡⚡ Hey, I am a Sophomore at VIT Vellore, pursuing btech in CSE Core.
+I am a Data Science,Machine Learning and AI enthusiast.
 I am also a frontend developer and passionate to learn new technologies.
 I am passionate,persistent,focused to learn new things and create an opportunity to implement those.
 I have preferred to work in teams and find that collaborative nature is one of my strongest attribute.I love to work on projects and work on real world problems.

+I love mentoring people and have mentored and was project lead and mentor for hacktoberfest'21 at Codeflow organisation and .
+I was also at present mentor at SWOC by script foundation.
 I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.I have participated in 11 hackathons, 8 ideathons solving different problems and exploring new fields.😄
 I am right now working on my project "WomTech" - a website or my solution to empower women in technology.
 I love recording videos and taking sessions.